Our board of directors

 Andrew graduated from Queen's University in 1974.
 Formerly chief of the division of prevention and rehabilitation at the University of Ottawa Heart Institute, he is a professor in the faculty of medicine at the University of Ottawa.
 Andrew is involved in clinical research assessing new approaches to smoking cessation, strategies designed to facilitate exercise adoption, and novel initiatives to prevent cardiovascular disease.
 Andrew has addressed audiences in over 30 nations and is frequently consulted on issues related to tobacco use and smoking cessation, drug use in sport, and physical activity and health.

 In addition to his clinical responsibilities, Andrew has been extensively involved in sports and sport medicine.
-He is currently president of the Commonwealth Games Association of Canada.
+He is the past president of the Commonwealth Games Association of Canada.
 Andrew served as a physician at eight Olympic Games and has been the team physician for Canada's national men's basketball team since 1978.
 A member of the Canadian Olympic Hall of Fame, he served as chair of the Canadian Centre for Ethics in Sport from its inception until 2003.

 Andrew is the recipient of the International Olympic Committee's Award for Sport, Health and Wellbeing and holds honorary degrees from Queen's University, Brock University and the University of Guelph.
 In 2002 he was named to the Order of Canada.